TeamHypersomnia/rectpack2D/README.md

 http://blackpawn.com/texts/lightmaps/default.html

-It somewhat derives from the concept described there -
+The current version somewhat derives from the concept described there -
 however, it uses just a **vector of empty spaces, instead of a tree** - this was a performance breakthrough.

 Given